Digital convenience has raised the bar in private banking, but trust is still won in the moments where a client needs calm, context, and judgement.

 In regulated financial services, “personalisation” can be a loaded term.

-Here, it is framed less as targeting and more as giving clients control over depth and detail.
+Here, the emphasis is on giving clients control over depth and detail.

 The Helicopter View and the Drill Down